-1 police officer, 3 militants killed in shooting in Pakistan
+Taliban storm town police station in Pakistan, kill officer

-QUETTA, Pakistan (AP) - Pakistan’s police say three suspected “terrorists” have stormed a police station in the southwestern town of Loralai, triggering a shootout that killed a policeman and the assailants.
+QUETTA, Pakistan (AP) - The Taliban stormed a police station in Pakistan’s restive southwestern province of Baluchistan on Wednesday, triggering a shootout that killed a policeman and all three assailants, authorities said.

-District police chief Jawad Tariq says at least one police officer was also wounded in Wednesday’s attack.
+At least one other policeman was wounded in the attack in the town of Loralai, which was quickly claimed by the Pakistani Taliban.

-He says two suicide bombers detonated their devices and the third “terrorist” was killed by police shortly after coming under attack.
+According to district police chief Jawad Tariq, two suicide bombers detonated their explosives vests while the third militant was killed by police officers shortly after they came under attack.

-Pakistani Taliban in a brief statement claimed responsibility, but gave no further details.
+“Because of the alertness of police, all three terrorists were killed,” Tariq said.

-Loralao is a town in Pakistan’s Baluchistan province, which has been the scene of a low-level insurgency by separatists demanding more autonomy and a greater share in the region’s natural resources, such as gas and oil.
+Pakistan’s Baluchistan province has been the scene of a low-level insurgency by separatists demanding more autonomy and a greater share in the region’s natural resources, such as gas and oil.

-Pakistani militants also have a presence in Baluchistan bordering Afghanistan.
+Pakistani militant groups also have a presence in Baluchistan, which borders Afghanistan.

 Copyright © 2019 The Washington Times, LLC.